Skip to content

 • the lease term, which is how long you can occupy the business premises for; and

-• any break clause to allow a party to terminate the lease earlier than the lease term.
+• any break clause to allow a party to terminate the lease earlier than the end of the lease term.

 Full Repairing and Insuring Lease

 Although a tenant’s repair obligations in a commercial lease vary, many landlords will opt for a full repairing and insuring commercial lease.
-This is because it protects their interest in their property at little cost.
+This is because it protects their interest in their property at little direct cost to them.

 A full repairing and inspiring lease means that you, as the commercial tenant, are liable for: